dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 Rootless Docker
 ---------------
-`Experiments <https://medium.com/@tonistiigi/experimenting-with-rootless-docker-416c9ad8c0d6#:~:text=Docker%20engine%20provides%20lots%20of,Linux%20you%20need%20privileged%20capabilities.>`__ with a version of Docker that does not require root permissions have been proposed and experimented with for a while now.
 In December 2020 with the release of Docker Engine v20.10, "rootless Docker" has officially become part of Docker itself.
 While this does open the door for some systems, it does require special setup and it has some limitations.
 You can read all about it on `Docker's own docs about Rootless Mode <https://docs.docker.com/engine/security/rootless/>`__.

 Singularity